This-Is-Prince/agent-other-sdks/docs/uniswap.md

 Example prompts:
 - "Check if I've approved USDC for trading on Uniswap"
 - "Do I need to approve 100 DAI before swapping on Uniswap?"
-- "Give Uniswap permission to use my UNI tokens"
-- "Approve 50 LINK tokens for trading on Uniswap"
-- "See if I need to set token allowance for Uniswap to trade my WETH"

 ### Get Swap Quote